brycewray/hugo-site/content/posts/2020/08/google-fonts-privacy.md

 Why?
 Because you're *not* given the chance to consent to that practice (unlike the aforementioned popups about cookies).
 Thus, it's not enough to follow the later example of other sites and simply add a privacy notice someplace saying, "Yeah, we get our typefaces served by Google, and your IP address goes back to Google, and that's how it is, Jack." *You have to ask the user for permission.*

-While there probably are ways to do that when one has total control of the server---*e.g.*, by serving the typefaces from Google only after getting the user to click on an "I consent"-style link or button---it's not something I can do from my [Jamstack](https://jamstack.wtf) site, at least as far as I know.
+While there probably are ways to do that when one has total control of the server --- *e.g.*, by serving the typefaces from Google only after getting the user to click on an "I consent"-style link or button --- it's not something I can do from my [Jamstack](https://jamstack.wtf) site, at least as far as I know.

 Moreover, I wouldn't *want* to do that.
 I'm annoyed whenever I encounter all this permissions-requesting stuff on one site after another, and I don't want to put my visitors through it.

 So, yesterday, I began serving my chosen Google Fonts typefaces "locally."
-I initially obtained them from [google-webfonts-helper](https://google-webfonts-helper.herokuapp.com/fonts), but using those precludes using [variable fonts](https://css-tricks.com/google-fonts-variable-fonts/), as I prefer; so I had to jump through a few hoops to obtain those variable fonts---yes, from Google---and "locally" provide them.
+I initially obtained them from [google-webfonts-helper](https://google-webfonts-helper.herokuapp.com/fonts), but using those precludes using [variable fonts](https://css-tricks.com/google-fonts-variable-fonts/), as I prefer; so I had to jump through a few hoops to obtain those variable fonts --- yes, from Google --- and "locally" provide them.
 (I explain the procedure in "[Good stuff without Google](/posts/2020/08/good-stuff-without-google/).”)

 Anyway: because Google updates Google Fonts typefaces frequently, I will have to monitor their versions and keep my "local" copies straight.
 That's fine.
 I get to keep the site's typography as I want, while keeping the site from helping Google track you to even the limited extent that Google-served typefaces apparently do.